 Maximum Retail Leverage

 In-house research is regularly published, and new traders have access to an adequate educational section filled with quality content.
 While Eightcap claims to build a home for MT4 traders, its offering is lacking the added plugins that other brokers offer.
 It maintains only the out-of-the-box MT4/MT5 trading platforms, which require third-party plugins to reach their potential and the advertised cutting-edge trading environment.
-Forex traders have access to the most-traded currency pairs, but the selection requires an upgrade to accomplish more comprehensive market coverage.
-Equity traders remain confined to the home market of Eightcap, Australia, and Australian traders may give Eightcap a genuine consideration.
+Forex traders have access to a plethora of currency pairs, but the selection requires an upgrade to accomplish more comprehensive market coverage.
+Equity traders can trade US, UK, German and Australian stocks.
+Australian traders in particular may give Eightcap a genuine consideration.
 This broker focuses on the basics and executes them well with untapped potential.Back to Top

 Safe Regulation and Security